 Cry It Out Defined

-First, let me define what I mean by “cry it out” because it means different things to different people.
+First, let me define what I mean by “Cry It Out” because, in my 15+ years as a sleep consultant, I’ve learned that it means different things to different people.

 What Cry It Out Isn’t

-- Cry it out is not replacement for feeding when baby can not comfortably sleep all night without food.
+- Cry It Out is NOT a replacement for feeding when baby is at an age they cannot comfortably sleep all night without food.

-- Cry it out does not mean throwing your baby into a room, closing the door and ignoring baby forever and ever.
+- Cry It Out DOES NOT mean putting your baby into a room, closing the door, and ignoring baby forever and ever.

-- Cry it out is not replacement to parenting when baby needs it.
+- Cry It Out is NOT a replacement for parenting when baby truly needs it at any age.

 What Cry It Out IS